bright-spark/livekit-amanda/docs/BRAVE_SEARCH_QUALITY_LANGCHAIN_INTEGRATION_WIKI.md

 # Brave Search Quality API Integration with LangChain and RAG

-## Overview
+*Last Updated: May 23, 2025 - Alpha Release*

-This document provides comprehensive documentation on the integration of the Brave Search Quality API with LangChain components and Retrieval-Augmented Generation (RAG) in the LiveKit Amanda project.
+This document provides comprehensive information about the integration of Brave Search Quality API with LangChain components and Retrieval-Augmented Generation (RAG) in the LiveKit Amanda project.
+This integration has been thoroughly tested and is ready for alpha release.
 This integration enhances search capabilities by combining high-quality web search results with local data through vector embeddings and retrieval.

 ## Architecture